 There’s an old saying from Benjamin Franklin: “In this world, nothing can be said to be certain except death and taxes.”

 Between the parent and student sections, there are over 140 questions on the FAFSA, and many of them ask about your taxes.
 This fact alone is enough to spook anyone away from filing!
-But, bear in mind, each tax question on the FAFSA usually tells you which line to look at on your tax return, and the “Help and Hints” box on the right side of the screen will give you clear direction if you get stuck.
+But, bear in mind, each tax question on the FAFSA usually tells you which line to look at on your tax return, and by clicking the question mark icon next to the FAFSA question, you will get clear direction if you get stuck.
 The FAFSA also offers a tool that allows you to transfer your tax information directly from the Internal Revenue Service (IRS).
 You can also get help with your FAFSA by attending a FAFSA Completion Open House at your school or in your community, or you can watch our helpful FAFSA Walk-Through Video.

 URBAN FAFSA LEGEND: “I won’t qualify”

 Many students don’t file their FAFSA because they think they won’t qualify for any forms of aid.
 Nearly everyone can qualify for some type of federal student aid, and you’ll never know unless you try.

 COMMON FAFSA FEAR: “I have to take the aid I’m offered”